waywardgeek/infnoise/README.md

 matter where we look, there's noise.
 Infinite noise multipliers amplify them all in parallel, and adds them together effectively in an tiny entropy pool.
-Zener noise would be just one more source of noise in a symphony of existing noise sources, and will not enhance the resultin entropy enough to bother.
+Zener noise would be just one more source of noise in a symphony of existing noise sources, and will not enhance the resulting entropy enough to bother.

-An INM will amplify _every_ source of niose large enough to captue is amplified until it is larger than Vsupply.
+An INM will amplify _every_ source of niose and amplify it until it is larger than Vsupply.
 It adds them together and amplifies them in parallel.
 Every device in the signal path loop contributes.

 With N sources of noise, the output looks like: